rlouch2/SnipeSharp/SnipeSharp.PowerShell/docs/en-US/Set-SnipeAsset.md

 ```

 ### -Identity
-The identity of the item to update.
+The identity of the asset to update.

 ```yaml
 Type: AssetBinding